 Have you thought about adding a digital course to your business?

-If you provide a service or one to one offer to your clients, chances are you’d like to add some steady, recurring revenue to your bottom line so you’re not always chasing that next sale, that next client.
+As a service provider, chances are you’d like to add some steady, recurring revenue to your bottom line so you’re not always chasing that next sale, that next client.
 Taking your unique expertise and wrapping it up in an online course is a great way to add a different kind of service to your business.

-Before you say you can’t do that or there are too many digital courses out there, Research and Markets expects the e-learning industry to boom in the next four years.
-As in grow to an estimated value of $350 BILLION by 2025.
+Before you say you can’t do that or there are too many digital courses out there, the online education industry is expected to boom to $198.9 BILLION by 2030.
 Now is the perfect time to get started.

-But adding a digital course to your business involves just a bit of technical forethought.
+Unless you’re like me and you geek out about all the tech, adding a digital course to your business can feel overwhelming.
 After all, you have to decide how you want to deliver your course – through videos, slideshows, downloads, etc – and then you need to decide how to give access to only the people that paid you for that course.

 Can you add a digital course straight into your website and not pay on-going membership fees?